codeurjc-students/2024-Bookmarks-Forums/README.md

 - Mail notifications will be sent to users that have been directly messaged or replied.
 - Websockets will be used in order to offer real-time notifications for chat messages.

+These are cosidered part of the advanced functionalities of the application.

 ### vi.
 Other algorithms